y3owk1n/undo-glow.nvim/README.md

 {
  animation = {
   --- rest of configurations
-  animation_type = "jitter" -- one of the 4 builtin
+  animation_type = "jitter" -- one of the builtins
   --- rest of configurations
  }
 }